ASCC Clubs & Programs

 Purpose:

-This program offers students a chance to participate in mock representation and delegations.
+Model United Nations (MUN) offers students a chance to participate in mock representation and delegations.

 Multicultural Student Affairs